-Miele's VitroLine CVA7845BW 24-inch, built-in coffee machine is our absolute best pick for overall plumbed because it practically does all of the work for you—with the touch of a button.
-With all of its high-tech wizardry, the machine has the ability to deliver espressos, cappuccinos, lattés, or regular coffee straight to your mug.
+Miele's VitroLine CVA7845BW 24-inch, built-in coffee machine is our absolute best pick for overall plumbed, because it practically does all of the work for you—with the touch of a button.
+With all of its high-tech wizardry, the machine has the ability to deliver espressos, cappuccinos, lattes, or regular coffee straight to your mug.
 And we mean that literally, thanks to the machine’s CupSensor, which recognizes the height of the cup and positions the spout accordingly.

 Although it needs to be professionally installed to get started, cleaning the machine is just as easy as using it.
-As soon as the machine is switched on, the spouts are automatically rinsed, ensuring a freshly-cleaned and warm system is ready and waiting from the first cup.
+As soon as the machine is switched on, the spouts are automatically rinsed, ensuring that a freshly cleaned and warm system is ready and waiting from the first cup.
 To access the capsules, bean containers, water tank, waste container, and the drip tray, just open the front door to the machine.
 Then toss these into the dishwasher for a thorough cleaning.

-Though pricey, the Miele machine is available in four colors, ensuring you’ll find a style to fit your kitchen’s decor.
+Though pricey, the Miele machine is available in four colors, so you’ll find a style to fit your kitchen’s decor.
 With a swipe of the screen, you can program up to 10 coffee profiles and dispense two cups simultaneously, saving you plenty of time in the morning for the important things—like seeing your kids off to school, grabbing breakfast, and maybe even a quick walk with the dog.
 And for those after-dinner parties, you can utilize the coffee pot function to brew up to eight cups of coffee all at once!
 Pretty soon, you’ll think of this machine as your own personal barista.

 Price at time of publish: $5,799

-Best Overall, Non-Plumbed: Smeg Smeg CMSU4303X Built-In Coffee System
+Smeg Smeg CMSU4303X Built-In Coffee System